philipperemy/lead-lag/README.md

 ### More Examples

-Browse the [examples](examples) directory to learn more about the lib.
+Browse the [examples](examples) directory to learn more about the lib:
+- FTX vs Bitmex lead lag: FTX is leading Bitmex and the lag is 90ms on 2022-09-27.
+- Bitflyer vs Btcbox lead lag: Bitflyer is leading Btcbox and the lag is 15s in 2018.

 You can also run the Jupyter Notebook [lead_lag_example_2.ipynb](notebooks/lead_lag_example_2.ipynb):